Jersey Football Combination: History

-The Jersey Football Combination League (JCFL) was established in 1975 after a merger between the Jersey Football League and the Jersey Saturday League.
+The Jersey Football Combination League (JCFL) was established in 1975 after a merger between the Jersey Football League and the Jersey Saturday Football League.
 The JFCL were initially independent from the Jersey Football Association.

 Originally, the Jersey Football Combination consisted of five divisions, with the Premiership and Championship open to first teams, with separate leagues for reserve sides.
 However, from the start of the 2015-16 season all first-team sides play in the Premiership, with a mid-season split into two divisions.

-However, after one season this was scrapped and the format changed again.
+After one season, this was scrapped and the format changed again.
 From the 2016-17 season onwards the top 8 teams play in the Premiership and the other 7 teams play in the Championship.

 The Jersey Football Combination also selects a side to play in the FA Inter-League Cup.
-In 2012, the Jersey team qualified for the 2013 UEFA Regions' Cup. where they were eliminated in the group stage.
+In 2012, the Jersey team qualified for the 2013 UEFA Regions' Cup, where they were eliminated in the group stage.

-In 2019, after nearly 20 years of ongoing discussions, it was finally agreed that the JFA and Jersey Football Combination would finally merge together, with the JFA finally taking over the running and organisation of league football on the island.
-The 2019–20 season that followed was the first under the organisation of the FFA.
+In 2019, after nearly 20 years of discussions, it was finally agreed that the JFA and Jersey Football Combination would merge, with the JFA assuming responsibility for the administrative and organization of league football on the island.
+The 2019–20 season was the first to be organized of the FFA.

 Clubs

-The following clubs are in the league for the 2025–26 season.
+The following clubs are in the league for the 2026-27 season.